screwdriver66/solar_prod_suvilahti/README.md

 ## Jupyter notebooks

-These will be added soon.
+Right now these are outdated.
+Will be reuploaded soon.

 <!-- - Data gathering [[source]()]
 - Data analysis [[source]()]